 For a blast campaign, choose send and suppression lists.

 In order for users to receive push notification campaigns from Iterable, their user profiles must have a device token associated with your mobile app.
-Iterable's mobile SDKs (iOS, Android) populate these tokens when the users run the app.
+Iterable's mobile SDKs (iOS, Android, React Native) populate these tokens when the users run the app.

 Click Continue to Templates.